lvzrr/Proyects/td/README.md

 # TD
-A simple TUI TO-DO app, this uses [](https://github.com/lvzrr/Proyects/tree/main/enc "this other project") to encrypt the data.
+A simple TUI TO-DO app, this uses [this other project](https://github.com/lvzrr/Proyects/tree/main/enc) to encrypt the data.